jeffthink/maternitypants/README.md

 ## Thanks

-Many thinks to @tuupola and @bgrins, which I based this plugin's functionality off of, to @neilj whose alistapart article (http://www.alistapart.com/articles/expanding-text-areas-made-elegant/) made this plugin (or at least half of it) possible, and @minijs, whose code helped me set up a jquery plugin in coffeescript (though, I later found his boilerplate https://github.com/miniJs/miniBoilerplate that's even better).
+Many thinks to @tuupola and @bgrins, which I based this plugin's functionality and code off of, to @neilj whose alistapart article (http://www.alistapart.com/articles/expanding-text-areas-made-elegant/) made this plugin (or at least half of it) possible, and @minijs, whose code helped me set up a jquery plugin in coffeescript (though, I later found his boilerplate https://github.com/miniJs/miniBoilerplate that's even better).